atomicAxolotl/LycanthropyPlus/README.txt

 Werewolves and werebeasts for MC 1.15.2+
 ---------------------------------------

-   A celtic themed mod created around werebeasts, created and coded by atomicAxolotl, (name is imlususnaturae on CurseForge) apologies for slow/seemingly spaztic development, im still learning and doing this alone.
+   A celtic themed mod created around werebeasts, created and coded by atomicAxolotl, apologies for slow/seemingly spaztic development, im still learning and doing this alone.
    (this is my first project on GitHub, i have no idea what im doing.)